maxinteger/robot-wars/README.md

 ## Assumptions

 - Two or more robots can not stay on the same grid point
-- The robots coordinates are valid in the input
+- Every input contains valid robot coordinates (see the first point)